leanghoun/leanghoun.github.io/docs/Micron/build-log.md

 *Gantry Install - 2*
 {: .fs-2 .text-grey-dk-000 }

+Take the gantry back out and secure the Z belts to the undersides of each corner.
+Get it "flying" with zip ties.

 ![Gantry Install - 3](../../../../assets/images/micron-33-gantry-install-3.jpg)
 *Gantry Install - 3*
 {: .fs-2 .text-grey-dk-000 }

 ## Z Belts

+The Z belts should be secured with the bottom clamp, feeding in towards the chamber.
+Route it down through the Z assembly pulleys, back up through the slot in the X/Y tensioners (just passing through, not actually interacting with the X/Y parts), through the top idlers, and back down to be secured with the top clamp.

 ![Z Belts - 1](../../../../assets/images/micron-34-z-belts-1.jpg)
 *Z Belts - 1*
 {: .fs-2 .text-grey-dk-000 }

+Extra belt slop can be fed through the "mouth".
+Tightening this clamp down will pull the belt just a bit tighter.
+It will take trial and error and adjusting one or two teeth at a time to get the 4 corners at equal tension.

 ![Z Belts - 2](../../../../assets/images/micron-34-z-belts-2.jpg)
 *Z Belts - 2*
 {: .fs-2 .text-grey-dk-000 }

+I left enough belt length to work with in the future.
+Finally, zip tie to tidy up.

 ![Z Belts - 3](../../../../assets/images/micron-34-z-belts-3.jpg)
 *Z Belts - 3*